compass adjuster australia

 Checking your compass using the sun’s shadow

-1. place the CompassAdjuster pelorus in a position it will be in sunlight for most of a vessel rotation and ensure the pelorus is level and the sight peg perpendicular..
+1. place the CompassAdjuster pelorus in a position it will be in sunlight for most of the vessel's swing and ensure the pelorus is level and the sight peg perpendicular..

 2. place the vessel on a know magnetic heading, be it on a set of leads or towards a distant object of known bearing.